 No, Herbalife products do not cause kidney failure.
-All Herbalife Nutrition products are completely safe to use but if you are unsure about the specific nutrition requirements for your body, contact your healthcare provider to advise further.
+All Herbalife products are completely safe to use but if you are unsure about the specific nutrition requirements for your body, contact your healthcare provider to advise further.
 Like most nutrition companies, we use ingredients like protein, caffeine, potassium, phosphorus and others, always in the amounts based on the %NRV: Nutrient Reference Value for a healthy-living individual.
-Herbalife Nutrition products contain ingredients that are naturally sourced and the nutrients that we use are vital to maintaining balanced nutrition.
+Herbalife products contain ingredients that are naturally sourced and the nutrients that we use are vital to maintaining balanced nutrition.

 However, we recommend that people with impaired kidney function or chronic kidney disease should always consult their renal dietitian or healthcare provider, before making any changes in their diet.
 Kidney failure may be caused by extreme protein intake, high doses of caffeine and intolerances to certain foods.

 Is it okay for me to consume Herbalife products if I have a chronic kidney condition?